jbheard/CSC-team-lulu/Using Git/using-git.md

 `git pull`
 `git checkout`

-These changes were made on github!
+These changes are only on my/branch